morgosus/morgosus.github.io/_posts/gaming/2021-08-13-fallout-shelter-dwellers.md

 You may also rarely (or when you draw 10 items at a time from any of the pools) get an entire dweller.
 If you happen to gain that once you already have the dweller, you'll get the equivalent of what it cost to recruit them in the first place (let's say I own Strong and I draw a full Strong, I'll get 80 posters of Strong).

-### What happens if you already have a dweller and you gain their posters?
+### What Happens If You Already Have a Dweller, and You Gain Their Posters?

 Well, the journey doesn't end with recruitment.
 Each one of them can be upgraded, that's what we call stars and medals.
 A SR dweller starts off with 2 stars, an SSR with 3.
 To upgrade an SSR dweller, which cost you 80 posters, you'll need 100 posters, then 200, then ... oh, you get the idea.
 Once your dweller reaches 5 stars, you will need promotion certificates in addition to posters.
 Those are gained mainly from limited events.
 They're separated based on rarity (Orange Promotion Certificate is used for SSR dwellers and so on).